drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

 5. This algorithm is a draft.
 Please leave your comment on potential attacks and vulnerabilities it may have.
 It seems too simplistic to be able to work in the real world and may need considerable tweaks.

 6. The author strongly advises against such interconnections.
-The threat model of the OpenBazaar network is completely forfeited if such trust relationships are used.
-Centralized, non-anonymous services for trade such as eBay are widespread and can be used in OpenBazaar's stead if these assurances are of no concern to the user.
+The threat model of the _OpenBazaar_ network is completely forfeited if such trust relationships are used.
+Centralized, non-anonymous services for trade such as eBay are widespread and can be used in _OpenBazaar_'s stead if these assurances are of no concern to the user.

 7. This simple transitivity scheme is flawed and it must be reworked.
 Currently, trust is impossible to calculate if cycles exist in the network graph.
 As